Schema Markup Example

 • Time Delay: How fast do they get results?

-• Effort & Sacrifice: How hard do they have to work?
+• Effort and Sacrifice: How hard do they have to work?

-The formula: Value = (Dream Outcome × Perceived Likelihood) ÷ (Time Delay × Effort)
+The formula: Value = (Dream Outcome x Perceived Likelihood) divided by (Time Delay x Effort).

-Marty Neumeier, author of Zag, argues that the most powerful marketing move in 2026 isn't a better funnel — it's a better position.
+Marty Neumeier, author of Zag, argues that the most powerful marketing move in 2026 isn't a better funnel.
+It's a better position.
 When your competitors zig, you zag.
-When everyone in your market is running the same playbook (same ads, same hooks, same funnels), radical differentiation is the only sustainable moat.
+When everyone in your market runs the same playbook, the same ads, the same hooks, the same funnels, radical differentiation is the only sustainable moat.

 Ask yourself: If my company disappeared tomorrow, would anyone notice?

 The businesses winning in 2026 aren't the ones running the most ads.
-They're the ones who've built a content and referral flywheel that reduces their cost of customer acquisition every single quarter.
+They're the ones who built a content and referral flywheel that reduces their cost of customer acquisition every single quarter.

 1. Audit your offer.
 Score it on Hormozi's value equation.
-If it's not a 9/10, rewrite it before spending another dollar on ads.
+If it's not a 9 out of 10, rewrite it before spending another dollar on ads.

 2. Map your three levers.
 What's your current plan to increase purchase frequency and average order value?
-If you don't have one, you're leaving 60–80% of your revenue on the table.
+If you don't have one, you're leaving 60 to 80 percent of your revenue on the table.

 3. Stake your position.
 Complete this sentence in 10 words or less: "Only [company] does [unique thing] for [specific customer]."
 If you can't, your brand has no anchor.